kennedymark680/pennStar4/README.md

 ---

+## Game Play:

 ![PennStar4_map](https://user-images.githubusercontent.com/62405537/156926281-c0776728-51ab-48f0-b0fe-3d80e4fdcf4e.png)

 To start the game press "Play!" and use the arrow keys for fly around the board.

-The game will generate a sending hospital, the first one in which you fly to indicated in white.
+The game will generate a sending hospital, the first one in which you fly indicated in white.
 Plus, your destination, the receiving hospital indicated in red.

 Once, the sending is flown over you're now what we call "Medevac" status, meaning a patient is onboard.
 As fast as you can, fly to the receiving hospital indicated in red.
 Once you've completed the route, the patient is tallied and a new flight request is generated.

 Don't forget to refuel along the way at your home base.
 Just press the 'F' button once over the pad.
 Pay attention to the time as it is limited.
 Time is of the essence!

 ---

-## Getting Started
+## Steps to Creation

 1. Create the board using grid.
 2. Lable the indiviual squares.